 - ii.
-If the data are in response to a solicitation in accordance with DFARS 215-403.5, leave Item 21 blank, unless otherwise specified in the solicitation. - e.
+If the data are in response to a solicitation in accordance with DFARS sections 234.7101, 252.234-7003, and 252.234-7003, leave Item 21 blank, unless otherwise specified in the solicitation. - e.
 Columns A1 through An.
 Completed Units/Lots.
 For the WBS Element Code reported in Item 18, enter appropriate cost and hour data for each unit or lot completed, even if the DoD contracting component has not yet accepted the item.
 Include all completed units whether consumed internally or designated as test, operational, or spare.
-Add sequential columns in the form as needed (i.e., A5, A6...An,) to account for all units/lots completed.
-Do not report items such as spare parts or mock-ups which represent only partially completed units. - f.
+Add sequential columns in the form as needed (i.e., A5, A6...An,) to account for all units/lots completed. - f.
 Column B. Work-in-Process (WIP).
 For the WBS Element Code reported in Item 18, enter the actual incurred cost and hour data for all units or lots started but not yet completed during the reporting period.
 Include only the direct labor and direct material costs and hours associated with this effort.
 (See the "Definitions" section of this DID for a definition of WIP). - g.
 Column C. Total Direct Costs and Hours Incurred to Date.
-For the WBS Element Code reported in Item 18, enter the sum of Columns A1 through An and Column B. The total direct cost and hours reported in Column C, Line 22 should match the direct recurring cost and hour data reported on the DD Form 1921-1 report for the same WBS Element Code. - h.
+For the WBS Element Code reported in Item 18, enter the sum of Columns A1 through An and Column B. The direct cost and hours reported in Column C should match the Incurred to Date direct recurring cost and hour data reported on the DD Form 1921-1 report for the same WBS Element Code. - h.
 Data Elements.
 Lines 1 through 22.
 Enter incurred cost or hours for completed units/lots, work-in-process, and total costs or hours incurred to date on a recurring basis only.
-All data element fields must be completed with a value or a zero (rather than a blank) when dollars or hours have not been incurred to date for the reporting period or when dollars or hours have been estimated to be zero at completion. - i.
+All data element fields must be completed with a value or a zero (rather than a blank) when dollars or hours have not been incurred to date for the reporting period. - i.
 Data Elements:

 Line 1.
 Model and Series.
 Enter the model and series designation in Columns A1 through An for each unit/lot being reported.
-If a lot includes more than one series of a model, identify the number and series designation of each in Item 22.
+If a lot includes more than one series of a model, identify the number and series designation of each in Item 22 ("Remarks").